nielsenjared/nielsenjared.github.io/content/blog/object-relational-mapping-orm-javascript/index.md

 ---
 title: What is Object-Relational Mapping?
 Roll-Your-Own ORM with JavaScript
-date: "2018-12-31"
+date: "2019-02-18"
-description:
+description: This tutorial will walk you through a simple implementation of object-relational mapping to help you better understand how a full-featured JavaScript ORM, such as Sequelize, works under-the-hood.
 ---
 ![Object-Relational Mapping](./jared-nielsen-object-relational-mapping-orm-javascript.png)

-@TODO: introduction

-If you're just learning web development, the transition to an ORM and/or MVC framework can be challenging.
-This tutorial will walk you through a simple implementation of object-relational mapping to help you better understand how a full-featured JavaScript ORM, such as Sequelize, works under-the-hood, and how you can easily integrate it into a Model-View-Controller architecture.
+Understanding object-relational mapping can be challenging when you're first learning web development.
+In this tutorial, you will roll-your-own ORM with JavaScript to help you better understand how full-featured object-relational mapping, such as Sequelize, works under-the-hood.

+You will learn:
+* What is Object-Relational Mapping?
+* How to use Promises to handle asynchronous database queries
+* Models and how to use implement them
+* How to implement a simple, Promise-based ORM with JavaScript

 ## What is Object-Relational Mapping?